vjcozzo/Mafia-Analyzer/README.md

 ## Directory Structure (Tentative)
 *   tmp/ - stores info about the current game in progress
 *   lifetime/ - stored lifetime statistical data
-*   conf/ - stores all data pertaining to a "save" (basic definitions and templates for a game of Mafia)
+*   saves/ - stores all data pertaining to a "save" (basic definitions and templates for a game of Mafia)
+*   conf/ - stores game constants, such as common abbreviations
 *   archive/ - stores previous game data, kept as a backup

 ## Execution